Official University Communication and Notices

 Non-native speakers of English must demonstrate English proficiency to be awarded a graduate appointment.
 For details regarding the English proficiency policy, please see the Ohio University Graduate Catalog.

 Teaching Assistants must meet oral English proficiency requirements as defined by the State of Ohio.
 These requirements apply to all teaching assistants with instructional responsibility regardless of the teaching assistant’s native language.
-Non-native speakers of English must demonstrate proficiency through a university-sanctioned test or an appropriate score on the Speaking section of the iBT (iBT – 80 Composite, Speaking score of 24, all other section scores 17 or higher) or the IELTS.
-For details, see the Graduate Catalog section Oral Englis Proficiency for Teaching Assistants.
-Native English speakers must be certified by department/school for which the student is teaching.
+For details, please see the Ohio University Graduate Catalog.

 Term Limits for Tuition Scholarships